 The Holy Darkness of December

 The Winter Solstice marks the transition away from this time, regardless of how you celebrate that day, across cultures and times, the energy is that of rebirth.
-Except, of course, for the Ancient Greeks who didn’t.
+Except, of course, for the Ancient Greeks who didn’t celebrate the solstice.
 So much of what we know about Historical Hekate comes from their perspective.
 They followed a lunar calendar and I do, too.
 I don’t think I have ever once summoned the sun for a spell, while I have a close personal relationship with Luna.
 There’s Saturnalia, of course, which can be celebrated for a more reconstructionist vibe.
 Saturn and Hekate have some ancient, yet enduring, connections.
-I’ll be publishing an article with a ritual honoring Hekate on the darkest day of the year soon.

 From the Dark, Wet Womb We Are Reborn